This entire story is Copyright protected, Becky Witt, 2017, All Rights Reserved.

 Part 9 Next Halloween on Fremont St, 3 intense days of trade shows and serious business

-I’m a part owner of an auto repair shop.
+I’m an owner of an auto repair shop.
 I’ve been coming out to Industry week for decades.
 It’s a big reason that our business does so well.
 This gives me a chance to seek out those who want to excel or to help me do that.

 There are 2 major trade shows going on, each with a square footage bigger than downtown Lincoln, Nebraska.
 It’s not physically possible to visit over 3,000 booths in 3 days.
 Yes, this whole deal is beyond imagination, but it’s my job and I’ll spend 3 days walking all day, every day.